This article has links to products and services we love, which we may make commission from.

 6. Singing Sands Beach and Hike

-To get to Singing Sands, you head through the greenest of drives and past scenes like this body of water below until you get to a small car park at Arivegaig.
+To get to Singing Sands, head through the greenest of drives and past scenes like this body of water below until you get to a small car park at Arivegaig.

-The car park only accommodates six cars and there is limited room to turn so arrive early to avoid disappointment.
+The car park only accommodates six cars, and there is limited room to turn so arrive early to avoid disappointment.

 From the car park, walk through the woods for an hour until you see a sign for the beach.